ntf229/dustModels/README.md

-### Python version of the dust models as incorporated in FSPS
+### Python versions of the dust models used in FSPS

 For all two-conponent dust models, the young stars are attenuated by a power-law